SouthwestLili/SouthwestLili/README.md

 # Hi there, I'm Lili 👋

-🎓 **Student @ Carleton University**
+✨ Always eager to learn and collaborate on new projects!

-Majoring in Computer Science - Software Engineering steam
+🎓 Currently studying Computer Science – Software Engineering stream at Carleton University.

-Passionate about software development, AI, and machine learning.
+💡 Passionate about software development, artificial intelligence, and machine learning.

+---

+- 🔭 I’m currently working on exciting full-stack and AI-driven projects
+- 🌱 Exploring topics in algorithms, system design, and web architecture
-📫How to reach me: liliwang4@cmail.carleton.ca
+- 📫 How to reach me: [liliwang4@cmail.carleton.ca](mailto:liliwang4@cmail.carleton.ca)
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I love building things that blend creativity with code!

+---

+If you want to connect, feel free to reach out!

 ---